 - Tsing Yi Peak: hike the three peaks on Tsing Yi Island

-- Ma Shi Chau Nature Trail: see 280 million year old rocks in Tai Po
+- Ma Shi Chau Nature Trail: see 280 million-year-old rocks in Tai Po

-List this blog post?
+Like this post?
 Pin it on your Pinterest board!